 Heat the oil then stir-fry the garlic, cayenne pepper, vegetables and green peppercorns for about 3 minutes.
 Stir in the sugar, the other half of the soy sauce and the mushroom sauce and then mix well.

-Over medium heat, add the noodles and holy basil (save a few leaves for garnish) and stir constantly for about 2 minutes or until the noodles are hot.
+Over a medium heat, add the noodles and holy basil (save a few leaves for garnish) and stir constantly for about 2 minutes or until the noodles are hot.
 Taste to adjust seasoning.

 Transfer to a serving dish.
 Serve immediately.